LordSnoosh/SEIR2222/work/w10/d3/01-02-react-to-do-lab.md

 - Now when adding a new to-do, an object should be added with a `completed` property set to `false` and its `text` property set to the text of the new to-do.
 The app should now be working again - a refresh of the sandbox may be required if it gets "stuck".

-- Update the UI by displaying a button with a ❌ if the to-do is completed and a ✔️ if not completed:
+- The UI should display a button with a ❌ used to delete the to-do if the to-do is completed.
+Otherwise, display a button with a ✔️ used to update the to-do as completed:

   <img src="https://i.imgur.com/eyyt7Xy.png">